SpinnerX/6502-Emulator.deprecated/README.md

 ## Overview
 Implementing an emulation for the 6502 CPU.
 Emulating how CPU is designed, and implemented.
 Demonstrating how the 6502 cpu works internally, by actually emulating the 6502 CPU process.

+## Specs
+- Since the 6502 is little endian this means that the 6502 would store the least significant bytes first.

 ## References Links

 Address Mode Reference Link: `http://www.emulator101.com/reference/6502-reference.html`\